 Do you have a question about life, Judaism, Hashem, Torah or any personal matter?
 In this section you can ask your question and receive a posted reply or read another woman’s inquiry and the response she was given.
 Either way, you will receive chizuk from this section and if you are ever asked the same question, you will know how to reply.

-To submit a question of your own to the Rabanit for her Weekly Question column, click here
+To submit a question of your own to the Rabanit for her Question column, click here

 Dear Rabanit Cohen,

 I attended your shiur this past Shabat with a few of my friends and we all enjoyed it.
 I wanted to ask you if it is all right to simply be a good person without having to be spiritual?
 In other words, do I have to keep Shabat and eat only kosher?
 Why isn’t enough for me to be a good person?
 There are many Jews who keep Shabat but they speak lashon hara and make judgments about people all day long.